pnpm/rfcs/text/0001-workspace-consistent-versions.md

 ```
 </details>

+`package.json` files must refer to `workspace-consistent:` rather than `workspace-consistent` (with the colon) since the later refers to an npm dist tag.

 ### Peers Suffix Elaboration

-It's worth elaborating on the lockfile resolved version for `react-dom`, which was recorded as: `workspace-consistent_react@workspace-consistent` for the [_minimal example_](#minimal-example) above.
+It's worth elaborating on the lockfile resolved version for `react-dom`, which was recorded as: `workspace-consistent:_react@workspace-consistent:` for the [_minimal example_](#minimal-example) above.

-The `react@workspace-consistent` portion (after the underscore) is referred to as the *"peers suffix"* in pnpm nomenclature.
+The `react@workspace-consistent:` portion (after the underscore) is referred to as the *"peers suffix"* in pnpm nomenclature.
 A "_peers suffix_" appears in this case since `react-dom` declares a peer dependency on `react`.

 Without workspace consistent versions, this would normally render as `17.0.2_react@17.0.2`.
-The `17.0.2` portions are intentionally replaced with `workspace-consistent` to keep changes to the lockfile small.
+The `17.0.2` portions are intentionally replaced with `workspace-consistent:` to keep changes to the lockfile small.
 The extra indirection allows edits to be limited to the `workspaceConsistent` and `packages` section whenever the workspace changes its `react` or `react-dom` version.
 See [_Merge conflicts in `pnpm-lock.yaml` are reduced_](#1-merge-conflicts-in-pnpm-lockyaml-are-reduced) for the problem this solves.

 ## Rationale for First-Class Support